Custom Built Car Registration in WashingtonCompare Car Insurance Quotes in 3 Steps

 Other Topics in This Section

 - Certificate of VIN inspection from the State Patrol.
-The certificate must have been issued within the past 60 days.

 - Current title and registration for the original vehicle or chassis, if applicable.

 - Photocopy or fax of the title from your bank if the vehicle is under a lien.

 - Emissions certificate, if required.

 - Proof of identification.

 - Odometer reading if the vehicle is less than 10 years old, if applicable.

 - Register Car